VGKN/SoftEng-intelliQ/README.md

 # Software Engineering Project 2022-2023

-Team name:SoftEng22-19
+**Semester Project for Software Engineering course @ NTUA, 7th Semester 2022-2023**

-Software Engineering Project: intelliQ
+Team Name: SoftEng22-19

-Semester Project for Software Engineering course @ NTUA, 7th Semester 2022-2023
+Project Name: intelliQ

 This project was conducted for the course of Software Engineering at the 2022-2023 Winter semester of the Electrical and Computer Engineering School at the National Technical University of Athens

 Scenario